Transitivity in wreath products with symmetric groups: Transitivity and association schemes

-Let $\mathbb{A} = \operatorname{sp}(D_0,\ldots,D_n)$ be the vector space generated by $D_0,\ldots,D_n$ over the complex numbers.
+Let $\mathbb{A} = \operatorname{sp}(A_0,\ldots,A_n)$ be the vector space generated by $A_0,\ldots,A_n$ over the complex numbers.
 Then $\mathbb{A}$ is a commutative matrix algebra that contains the identity matrix and is closed under conjugate transposition.
-Thus, the zero-one-matrices $D_i$ define an association scheme, called the \emph{conjugacy class scheme} of $G$.
-The algebra $\mathbb{A}$ is called the \emph{Bose-Mesner-algebra} of this association scheme.
-Since $\mathbb{A}$ is commutative, all of its elements can be simultaneously diagonalised, and therefore there exists a basis $E_0,\ldots,E_n$ of $\mathbb{A}$ consisting of Hermitian matrices with the property
+Thus, the zero-one-matrices $A_i$ define an association scheme, called the \emph{conjugacy class scheme} of $G$.
+The algebra $\mathbb{A}$ is called the \emph{Bose--Mesner algebra} of this association scheme.